 The purpose of this course is to illustrate the centrality of the family in the life of infants, children and youth with disabilities and, subsequently, intervention.
 This course relies on outside readings, on-line discussions, and completion of performance-based activities and competencies which are embedded into 15 modules.
-Completion of this course is due on November 12, 2021.
+Completion of this course is due on January 19, 2023 by 11:59pm.